-- 1. ORIGINAL application & seven (7) copies (8 TOTAL), including photos, vicinity maps and design plans of proposed project. - 2.
+- 1. ORIGINAL application including photos, vicinity maps and design plans of proposed project. - 2.
 Name of NDFS Community Forestry personnel contacted. - 3.
 Provided legal land description for project.

 Scoring Criteria and Levels:

 Projects will be ranked according to the quality of the application as a whole and how well the specified scoring criteria are addressed.
 The committee will score from 0 - 4 for each criterion: